Damien Harris Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Matchup vs. Miami

-- Over his four career matchups against them, Harris has averaged 25 rushing yards per game versus the Dolphins, 35.5 fewer than his over/under in Sunday's game.
+- Against the Dolphins, Harris' 25 rushing yards per game over his four career matchups are 34.5 fewer than his over/under in Sunday's game.

-- Harris, in four matchups against the Dolphins, has not run for a TD.
+- Harris, in four matchups versus the Dolphins, has not run for a TD.

-- In terms of defending against the run, the Dolphins are 10th in the NFL, giving up 108.3 yards per game.
+- Harris will go up against a Dolphins squad that allows 108.3 rushing yards per game and is the NFL's 10th-ranked rush defense.

-- The Dolphins have given up 14 rushing touchdowns, 12th in the league.
+- The Dolphins have allowed 14 rushing touchdowns, 12th in the league.

 Recent Performances

-- Harris put together a 35-yard rushing performance in last week's matchup with the Jaguars, carrying the ball nine times while scoring two touchdowns.
+- In last week's contest against the Jaguars, Harris carried the ball nine times for 35 yards and scored two touchdowns.

-- During his last three games, Harris has run for 138 yards on 27 carries (46.0 ypg), with five touchdowns.
+- Over his last three outings, Harris has run for 138 yards on 27 carries (46.0 ypg), with five touchdowns.

 Harris' New England Teammates